valkey-io/valkey-doc/docs/reference/protocol-spec.md

 Support for the first version of the RESP protocol was introduced in Redis 1.2.
 Using RESP with Redis 1.2 was optional and had mainly served the purpose of working the kinks out of the protocol.

-In Redis 2.0, the protocol's next version, a.k.a RESP2, became the standard communication method for clients with the Redis server.
+In Redis OSS 2.0, the protocol's next version, a.k.a RESP2, became the standard communication method for clients with the Redis server.

 [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md) is a superset of RESP2 that mainly aims to make a client author's life a little bit easier.
-Redis 6.0 introduced experimental opt-in support of RESP3's features (excluding streaming strings and streaming aggregates).
+Redis OSS 6.0 introduced experimental opt-in support of RESP3's features (excluding streaming strings and streaming aggregates).
 In addition, the introduction of the `HELLO` command allows clients to handshake and upgrade the connection's protocol version (see [Client handshake](#client-handshake)).

-Up to and including Redis 7, both RESP2 and RESP3 clients can invoke all core commands.
+Up to and including Redis OSS 7, both RESP2 and RESP3 clients can invoke all core commands.
 However, commands may return differently typed replies for different protocol versions.

 Future versions of Redis may change the default protocol version, but it is unlikely that RESP2 will become entirely deprecated.